Case Study

 A field case study from the CreativeMinds Development (cmdev) contact-centre modernisation practice.
 The client is anonymised — a European retail bank, 350 seats, GDPR-regulated, mid-tier by deposit base, multi-country footprint.
 Numbers are real; details that would identify the bank have been blunted.
 The architecture pattern that fell out has since become the cmdev reference for similar mid-market regulated migrations.

-The call we kept hearing
+The call we kept getting

 Key takeaways